 So, how can we get over this scope creep issue?
 Ask your clients to tell their requirements and create a project scope document.
 Get that document signed by the clients.
 Even if they have to make changes mid-way through the project, they should be minor, not major ones.
 Handling changes to the scope is not easy.
 This is where your change management capabilities come into play.
 To master the art of change management, you should be aware of the change management principles for project managers.

 Not all projects are the same.
 Some projects have a tight deadline while others don’t.
 Some projects have a larger scope and are more complex than others.
 Most project managers tend to ignore this and end up starting a project whose deadline is far away while ignoring a project whose deadline is near.
 So how can you manage all projects efficiently?
 This is where prioritizing projects can help you out.
 In fact, you should go on the granular level and prioritize tasks and sub-tasks too.
 You can easily do that by using an online task management software.

 4. Incompetent Project Manager and Team

-One of the key factors that contribute to project failure is hiring an unskilled, inexperienced and non-competent project manager.
+One of the consequences of poor project management is project failure.
+The key factors that contribute to project failure are hiring an unskilled or inexperienced project manager.
 You will be surprised to know that 70% of project managers managing projects in small to mid-sized businesses lack formal training and are not certified, professionals.
 According to PricewaterhouseCoopers Insights and trends report, certified project managers completes 80% of projects successfully.

 That is the reason why you should always designate a certified project manager who has years of diverse project management experience and skills to handle complex projects efficiently.
 Even a certified and highly skilled project manager cannot succeed if the team under them are incompetent.
 You don’t only need a qualified project manager but also a competent team to complete more projects successfully.